tspascoal/fail-workflow-on-alerts-action/README.md

 Failure is optional, the action also outputs the number of alerts (by type) found, the workflow will fail if the number `TYPE` alerts found is greater than `MAX_ALERT_TYPE`.

+> Known Issue: If action runs immediately after the SARIF file upload (either an action or the code scanning) the results may be delayed.
+Haven't fully determined the cause but it seems the processing of the SARIF file is asychronous.
+Try to run the action as later as possible.

 ## Usage

 ```YAML